seung-lab/cross-section/README.md

 # normal vector defining sectioning plane
 # it doesn't have to be a unit vector
 # vector can be of arbitrary orientation
+# This vector is given in voxel space,
+# not physical space (i.e. divide by anisotropy)!
 normal = np.array([0.01, 0.033, 0.9])

 # voxel dimensions in e.g. nanometers